chidi-michael/chidi-michael.github.io/_posts/2021-12-25-my-second-post.md

 ---
 layout: post
-title: Introduction to Python
+title: Introduction to Data Science/Machine Learning
-subtitle: Each post also has a subtitle
+subtitle: Building and Training Models
-categories: Python
+categories: Machine Learning
-tags: [Python, intro, certificate]
+tags: [Data Science, intro, certificate]
 ---

-## Introduction to Python
+## Introduction to Data Science and Machine Learning

-This post is meant to summarize some of the key concepts I have learned in the course *Introduction to Python*
+This post is meant to summarize some of the key concepts I have learned in the course *Introduction to Data Science and Machine Learning*

 ![datacamp certification](/assets/images/banners/datacamp_certificate_dummy.jpg)